-• Chair/Lead Director.
+Chair/Lead Director.
 The Board elects a Chair to carry out duties assigned by the Company's By-laws or, from time to time, the Board.
 In the event the Chair is not an independent Director, the Board also designates a Lead Director who shall be an independent Director.
 The primary duties of the Lead Director are to preside over executive sessions solely of independent Directors, work with the Chair to set agendas for meetings of the Board and communicate feedback between the Board and the non-independent Chair.
 The Lead Director's duties also include regular communication with the Chief Executive Officer and Chair and being well-informed about the senior management of the Company and plans for their succession.
 The Board believes that the role of the Lead Director is structured with sufficient authority to enhance and facilitate the effective functioning of the Board.

 Our Chair, Michael J. Newsome, served as Executive Chair of the Board until February 2, 2014.
 In light of his past employment with the Company, Mr. Newsome is not considered an independent Director under NASDAQ listing standards.
-Alton E. Yother served as our Lead Director through Fiscal 2017.
-Anthony F. Crudele serves as our Lead Director, effective Fiscal 2018.
+Anthony F. Crudele currently serves as our Lead Director.